 Saving Grace , 11" X 15" acrylic on Canson XL watercolour paper.

 After too many hours to count (ok, about 13) and endless adjustments, a little dab of colour here, smudging there, touching up in another spot, trying a different colour here, repeat over and over again, I am ready to walk away from this one and call her done.

-Although I did not push through to the end with the palette knife and the application of more layers of thick vivid swaths of paint, I am happy that I tried something new.
+Although I did not push through to the end with the palette knife, ( I will save that for another day) and the application of more layers of thick vivid swaths of paint, I am happy that I tried something new.